Heart Heart Heartbreak

-"Heart Heart Heartbreak" is a song written by Boys Like Girls' lead singer Martin Johnson, along with Sam Hollander and Dave Katz of the production team S*A*M and Sluggo.
-The song is the third single released from Boys Like Girls' second studio album, Love Drunk and was released on April 13, 2010.
+"Heart Heart Heartbreak" is a song by American rock band Boys Like Girls.
+The song is the third single released from Boys Like Girls' second studio album, Love Drunk, and was released on April 13, 2010.
+It was written by lead singer Martin Johnson, along with Sam Hollander and Dave Katz of the production team S*A*M and Sluggo.